Joint Patent Ownership: Everything You Need to Know

 A lot of people are confused when it comes to patent inventorship and patent ownership and believe that these are one and the same.
 In fact, they are not.
 A person might be the inventor of a patented item, but have no access to the patent rights associated with the item in question, particularly in cases in which the inventor assigns their rights to a third party, such as their employer.
 Additionally, a person or business entity might own patent rights on an item even though they are not responsible for inventing it, such as when an employee who invented an item assigns their patent rights to their employer.

 If you need help with joint patent ownership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.